Your Step-by-step guide to planning cremation arrangements

 You can make pre-arrangements with a funeral home and/or crematory.
 The terms and payment plans may differ depending on your requirements and age.
 And whether you make payment in full at the time of purchasing your pre-need plan or opt to arrange a payment plan.

-More cremation providers are now offering online arrangement services, so all this can be done from the comfort of your own home.
-Pre-planning can provide you with funeral service coverage that will give you and your family peace of mind, reducing the stress associated with making last-minute funeral arrangements after a loved one has passed.
+Preplanning can provide you with funeral service coverage that gives you and your family peace of mind, reducing the stress of making last-minute arrangements after a loved one has passed.

 To discuss your options for pre-planning a simple cremation in Tucson, contact your local provider at (520) 200-7742.

-If you do travel regularly for work, pleasure, sport, visiting family, or snow-birding, you may wish to consider our great value Travel Protection Plan.
+If you do regularly travel for work, pleasure, sport, visiting family, or snow-birding, you may wish to consider our great value Travel Protection Plan.
 This plan costs just $450 for an individual for lifetime protection against the costly expense of returning a body home if a death occurs 75 miles (or further) from your residence.
 It also provides global coverage.
 Domestic funeral shipping can cost from $3,000, and International repatriation can start at around $6,900.

-Arranging a green burial in Tucson
+Arranging a green burial in Tucson, AZ

 However, a ‘natural’ green burial is less expensive than a traditional burial and more environmentally friendly than cremation.
 Typically, a green funeral will cost between $3,000 and $5,000.

-A “no-cost” cremation normally refers to a whole-body donation program where the deceased’s remains are cremated free of charge after the donation.
-If you wish to donate your body to science in Arizona, The University of Arizona has a Willed Body Program.
+If you wish to donate your body to science in Arizona, the University of Arizona has a Willed Body Program.
 Still, you will need to check with them directly regarding donor acceptance limitations.

 Do I need a casket for a cremation service in Tucson?

-No, Arizona’s requirement (or law) stipulates a casket is required for a cremation service.
-A cremation is usually conducted using a simple reinforced cardboard container.
-However, renting a casket is possible if you wish to have a service before the cremation.
-This will help you save on funeral costs, as caskets can be a significant expense for a traditional funeral and burial.
+However, renting a casket is possible if you wish to have a service before the cremation takes place.
+This will help you save on funeral costs, as caskets can be a significant expense for traditional funerals and burials.

 I have questions or concerns about arranging a funeral in Tucson.
 Where can I find help?